replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 # Installing and Testing a Kubernetes Release

 This guide will give you first-hand experience installing a Replicated Kubernetes appliance and the Guestbook application.
-If you haven't yet created the Guestbook application, head back to the [Create And Ship A Release](../create-release) guide and complete that first.
+If you haven't yet created the Guestbook application, head back to the [Create and Ship as Release](../create-release) guide and complete that first.

 Now that we've created a release and promoted it to the the Unstable channel, the next step is to create a customer license and use this this license to install the application on a test server.